-The Internet of Things (IoT) integrates a large number of heterogeneous and pervasive objects that continuously generate information about the physical world [1].
+The Internet of Things (IoT) integrates a large number of heterogeneous and pervasive objects that continuously generate information about the physical world.
 Most of this information is available through standard Web browsers and several platforms already offer application-programming interfaces (APIs) for accessing to sensors and actuators.
 Accordingly, the IoT technologies make possible to provide new services to end-users in disparate fields, from the environment monitoring to the industrial plants running, from the city management to the house management.

-As explained in [2], the search of each specific service provided by the devices in the IoT represents a crucial point: the number of objects connected to the network keeps increasing, leading to an enormous searching space.
-According to [3], by 2015 the RFID devices alone will reach hundreds of billions.
-The network traffic, both in terms of the number of accesses to the devices, and of the number of queries received by the search engines, will soon become too large to be managed efficiently.
-Additionally, nowadays the interaction model is based on humans looking for information provided by objects (human-object interaction), but in the IoT near-future this model will quickly shift to the object-object interaction, where objects will look for others to provide complex services for the benefit of the humans, increasing the number of queries.
+As explained in [1], the search of each specific service provided by the devices in the IoT represents a crucial challenge: the number of objects connected to the network is increasing exponentially, leading to an enormous searching space.
+According to [2], by 2015 the RFID devices alone will reach hundreds of billions.
+The network traffic, both in terms of the number of accesses to the devices and of the number of queries received by the search engines, will soon become too large to be managed efficiently by the existing platforms.
+Additionally, nowadays the interaction model is based on humans looking for information provided by objects (human-object interaction), but in the near-future this model will quickly shift to the object-object interaction, where objects will look for others to provide composite services for the benefit of the humans, increasing the interaction complexity.
 Consequently, scalability issues will arise from the search of the right object that can provide the desired service.

-In this context, several approaches for real time search have been proposed, such as those described in [4] and [5].
-A common feature is that these engines are based on centralized systems and as such can not scale properly with the number of devices or/and the number of queries.
+In this context, several approaches for real-time search have been proposed, such as those described in [3] and [4].
+A common feature is that these engines are based on centralized systems and, as such, can not scale properly with the number of devices or/and the number of queries.

-To cope with scalability issues of centralized systems, a new paradigm known as Social Internet of Things (SIoT) has been introduced [6].
+To cope with scalability issues of centralized systems, a new paradigm known as Social Internet of Things (SIoT) has been introduced [5].
 SIoT proposes the integration of social networking concepts into the IoT solutions.
 In the SIoT, every node is an object capable of establishing social relationships with other things in an autonomous way according to rules set by the owner.

-A SIoT network is based on the idea that every object can look for the desired service by using its relationships, querying its friends, the friends of its friends and so on in a distributed manner, in order to guarantee an efficient and scalable discovery of objects and services following the same principles that characterize the social networks between humans.
+A SIoT network is based on the idea that every object can look for the desired service by using its relationships, querying its friends and the friends of its friends in a distributed manner, in order to guarantee an efficient and scalable discovery of objects and services following the same principles that characterize the social networks for humans.
 The assumption that a SIoT network will be navigable is based on the principle of the sociologist Stanley Milgram about the small-world phenomenon.
-This paradigm refers to the existence of short chains of acquaintances among individual in societies [7].
+This paradigm refers to the existence of short chains of acquaintances among individual in societies [6]; starting from Milgram's experiment, Kleinberg concluded that there are structural clues that help people to find a short path efficiently even without a global knowledge of a network [7].

 According to this paradigm, each object has to store and manage the information related to the friendships, implement the search functions, and eventually employ additional tools such as the trustworthiness relationship module to evaluate the reliability of each friend.
 Clearly, the number of relationships affects the memory consumption, the use of computational power and battery, and the efficacy of the service search operations.
+The friendships usefulness varies from friend to friend and then which object to promote as a friend among the potential candidates is the a key aspect for the overall system performance.
 It results that the selection of the friendships is key for a successful deployment of the SIoT.
-In this work we intend to address this issue by analyzing possible strategies for selection of appropriate links for the benefit of overall network navigability.
-We first propose five heuristics which are based on local network properties and that are expected to have an impact on the overall network structures.
-We then perform extensive experiments, which are intended to analyze the performance in terms of giant components, average degree of connections, local clustering and average path length.